How restaurants are getting creative to attract workers - NewsBreak

 The job market is more competitive than ever, and workers now have more power to shop around for jobs.

-“It is 100% an employees’ market,” Wang said.What happens when a restaurant goes tip-free?
+“It is 100% an employees’ market,” Wang said.New movie theater, Habit Burger among businesses coming to Brassfield Shopping Center in Greensboro

 For that reason, many companies have boosted wages to keep up.
 Data gathered by the restaurant publication TastingTable found that the average hourly wage for U.S. restaurant workers jumped around 20% between the summer of 2020 and the summer of 2022.